opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

 > Agent Framework is an experimental feature released in OpenSearch 2.12 and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/ml-commons/issues/1161).

-One round of LLM call is not enough to answer some questions.
-For example, LLM can't answer how many errors in your log index of last week as it doesn't know your data.
+Some questions require more than one call to an LLM to produce an answer.
+For example, an LLM can't answer how many errors there are in your log index for last week because its knowledge base does not contain your proprietary data.
-Agent is to solve such complex problems.
-It can run tools to get more information as LLM context.
+You can use an agent to solve such complex problems.
+The agent can run tools to obtain more information and send it to the LLM as context.

-Three types of agent released in OpenSearch 2.12 (all experimental):
+The OpenSearch 2.12 release includes three types of agents (all experimental):
 1. `flow`: Runs tools sequentially, in the order specified in its configuration.
 The workflow of a flow agent is fixed.
 It doesn't store chat messages.
 2. `conversational_flow`: Runs tools sequentially, in the order specified in its configuration.
 The workflow of a flow agent is fixed.
-Stores history message so that users can ask follow-up questions.
+Stores message history so that users can ask follow-up questions.
-3. `conversational`: Use LLM to reason what action to take dynamically until find the final answer or reach max iteration limit.
+3. `conversational`: Sends questions to an LLM.
+The LLM reasons iteratively to decide what action to take, until it obtains the final answer or reaches the iteration limit.

-This tutorial will show you how to use `conversational` agent to build your own chatbot in OpenSearch.
+This tutorial demonstrates how to build your own chatbot in OpenSearch using a `conversational` agent.

-Note: You should replace the placeholders with prefix `your_` with your own value
+Note: Replace the placeholders starting with the prefix `your_` with your own values.

 # Steps
 ## 0. preparation

-Login OpenSearch Dashboard homepage, click "Add sample data", then add "Sample eCommerce orders" data.
+Log in to the OpenSearch Dashboards homepage, select **Add sample data**, then add **Sample eCommerce orders** data.

 ## 1. Set up knowledge base

-Follow step 0 and step 1 of [RAG_with_conversational_flow_agent](./RAG_with_conversational_flow_agent.md) to set up knowledge base index `test_population_data` which contains population data of US cities.
+Follow step 0 and step 1 of [RAG_with_conversational_flow_agent](./RAG_with_conversational_flow_agent.md) to set up the `test_population_data` knowledge base index, which contains US city population data.

-Use similar way to prepare another index `test_stock_price_data` which contains historical stock price.

-Create ingest pipeline
+Create an ingest pipeline:
 ```
 PUT /_ingest/pipeline/test_stock_price_data_pipeline
 {